DrewNaylor/guinget/docs/readmes/readme-v0.2-alpha.txt

 6. Once you've marked your packages, you can apply them by opening the "Apply changes" dialog, either from the toolbar or from the "Package list" menu.

-7. guinget supports batch installs, so you can just click the "Confirm changes" button when ready.
-If you want to install packages one at a time, either press "Enter" or double-click on each package entry in the list when you want to start installing it.
+7. guinget supports batch processing, so you can just click the "Confirm changes" button when ready.
+If you want to process packages one at a time, either press "Enter" or double-click on each package entry in the list when you want to start processing it.

 ----------------------------------
 CONTACT AND COPYRIGHT/LICENSING